 - 1 tbsp butter (optional)

-- 1 medium onion cut into thin rounds
+- 1 medium onion, thinly sliced into rounds

-- 1 medium potato, boiled, peeled and sliced into thin rounds
+- 1 medium potato, boiled, peeled, and thinly sliced

-- 1/2 tsp sandwich masala or chat masala (you can find both in India grocery stores)
+- 1/2 tsp sandwich masala or chaat masala

 - 1/2 tsp crushed peppercorns